gatsbyjs/gatsby/docs/docs/glossary/build.md

 ### Learn more about builds

 - [Deploying and Hosting](/docs/deploying-and-hosting/) from the Gatsby docs
-- How to enabled super fast [Distributed Builds](/docs/distributed-builds/) for Gatsby Cloud
+- How to enable super fast [Distributed Builds](https://www.gatsbyjs.com/docs/distributed-builds/) for Gatsby Cloud